jameswweis/symbolic-inference/README.md

-6.945 Project: Inferences from Scientific Publications in Biology
+6.945 Project: Symbolic representation and inferences from  Scientific Publications
 ===============

 ###Report